Val Thorens

 Val Thorens resort guide - a general overview

-There are quite extensive covered shopping arcades with a fair choice of bars and restaurants.
+There are extensive covered shopping arcades with a fair choice of bars and restaurants.
 There is also a good sports centre.
 At the heart of the resort is the snow covered Place de Caron where beginner skiers and boarders mix with pedestrians.
 There are lots of bars and restaurants that look out over this area - many with large terraces making for some good viewing in late February, March and April when the weather is warmer and sitting outside is pleasant.

 Resort stats